Mayor & City Council

 Governing the City of San Marino is a City Council of five members, elected by the people to a four-year term, at elections held in November of odd calendar years.

-Note: After the November 2019 election, the City of San Marino will switch to even-year elections to follow a new state law that requires us to align our local elections with the State of California.
-Because of this, Council Members elected in 2017 and 2019 will serve 5-year terms, with our next election to be held in 2022.
+Note: After the November 2019 election, the City of San Marino is switching to even-year elections to follow a new state law that requires us to align our local elections with the State of California.
+Because of this, Council Members elected in 2017 and 2019 are serving 5-year terms, with our next election to be held in 2022.